pauliax/holiday-hackathon/RefugeesAid.md

 ## Team Members: (Name and Lens Handle)

-Paulius (@paulius)
+Paulius (Lens: paulius)

 ## Project Description:

 A portal for refugees to seek and receive assistance.
 It's a decentralized web portal connecting refugees directly with kind-hearted people worldwide.
-Here users can browse, post, and respond to aid listings through an intuitive interface, fostering direct community involvement.
+Users can browse, post, and respond to aid listings through an intuitive interface, fostering direct community involvement.

 ## Source Code Link: